Plein Air Outings

 Pick ’n’ Paint: Locations that are noted as “Pick ’n’ Paint” offer exciting alternative locations nearby, as noted.

-Pick ’n’ Paint: There are a large variety of nearby beach and building views.
+Pick ’n’ Paint: There are a large variety of nearby beach views and streetscapes.

-Pick ’n’ Paint: The half-mile Big A universal access trail circles the summit and provides numerous viewpoints.
+Pick ’n’ Paint: The half-mile Big A universal access trail circles the summit and provides numerous viewpoints, no hiking boots required.

 Lupine blooms, a broad field, and bold oceanfront.

-The Wentworth Coolidge Mansion, 375 Little Harbor Road, and Carey Cottage, 400 Little Harbor Road, Portsmouth.
+The Wentworth Coolidge Mansion is located at 375 Little Harbor Road and Carey Cottage is located at 400 Little Harbor Road, Portsmouth, NH.

 Views of historic buildings, Little Harbor and its islands, and Sagamore Creek.

-Pick ‘n’ Paint: There is a 1.5-mile walking trail loop that connects numerous scenic views along Sagamore Creek and through the woods.
+There is a 1.5-mile walking trail loop that connects the Mansion with the Cottage, with numerous scenic views along Sagamore Creek and through the woods.
 Bathrooms are next to the Society for the Protection of NH Forests building, near the Carey Cottage: keep right as you go up the drive.

 Pick ’n’ Paint: Although the waterfront is the main attraction, there are several good views up and down Rt.
 103.